the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 The complete list of fields is described in the [CFF specification](https://citation-file-format.github.io/specification/), but keep reading to find out which tools can help you create and use the `CITATION.cff` file.

-### Steps to have your `CITATION.cff`
+### Steps to make your software citable

-There are three steps:
+To make your software citable you need to follow the three steps below.

-#### 1. Creating the `CITATION.cff` file
+#### 1. Creating a `CITATION.cff` file

 There are two ways of creating a `CITATION.cff` file.

 1. Editing the file manually in your favorite code editor.
-Disadvantage of this will be understanding relatively long error messages.
+The disadavantages of this method are installing the required tools on your system and doing the validation yourself.
+The error messages of the validation can be relatively long and difficult to understand understanding.
 2. Using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) which guides you through the process of creating your citation file.
+The `cffinit` has a few advantages over manual editing such as

+- no need for installing extra tools
+- no need automatic validation
+- guidance for each fields
+- visual feedback to indicate issues.

+If you prefer to create your `CITATION.cff` using `cffinit` you can skip to [step 3](citable-cff.html#adding-your-citation-cff-to-a-public-code-repository).

 #### 2. Validating your `CITATION.cff` file